-(Lord 16-05) The first mill was a c1775 stone mill built by Abram Stauffer who owned it until 1783 when he sold to Jacob Kreybill.
+The land on which the mill was built was first settled in 1720 by David Byers.
+He squatted the land at first but eventually acquired ownership from the Penns.
+Abraham Stouffer bought the property in 1773.
+Stouffer built the first mill, a three-story brick one, c1775 and owned it until 1783 when he sold to Jacob Kreybill.
+Kreybill built the mansion house in 1790.
 Jacob ran the mill until he died in 1810 and then it passed to his son, Jacob, Jr. who ran the mill from 1810 to 1832.
-In 1815 the mill was described as being 40 by 36 feet and of two stories.
-In 1830 Jacob & Elizabeth Krebill built a new brick mill.
-Jacob, Jr. died in 1832 leaving the mill to his infant son, Jacob E. Greybill.
-From 1832 to 1850 the mill was operated by the executors.
-In 1850 Jacob E. Greybill assumed control of the mill from the executors and operated the mill until 1870 when he sold it to Isaac Breneman.
-In 1872 the mill was sold to Jacob Musser, in 1878 to Christian Nissly, in 1880 to Levi Nissly, in 1925 to Wolgelmuth, and also in 1925 to Strickler and in that year the mill ceased operation.
-The road originally ran in front of the mill before it crossed the creek.
-In the 1950s, the road was realigned to run behind the mill, obliterating the head race.
-Once part of Donegal Mills Plantation, is in fair condition, and has functioned as both a museum and restaurant.
-Today, it is used for storage.
+In 1810, the Kreybill’s donated land for a church which became the Kreybill Mennonite Church.
+In 1815 the mill was 40 by 36 feet and of two stories.
+In 1830, Jacob & Elizabeth Kreybill built a new brick mill.
+Jacob, Jr. died in 1832 leaving the mill to his infant son, Jacob E. Kreybill.
+From 1832 to 1850 the mill was operated by the executors Jacob and Peter Nissley.
+In 1850 Jacob E. Kreybill assumed control of the mill from the executors and operated the mill until 1870.

 |Structure||3.5 Story Brick|

 |Water Source||Donegal Springs Run|

 |Dam Height||17 feet|